← Back to Niyora

 What stays on your device

-3. Anonymous analytics, only if you opted in.
-A small set of events (app launches, technique completions, reminder firings) is sent to PostHog EU.
-Each event carries a random anonymous identifier generated only on opt-in, never tied to anything that identifies you.
-You can turn it off any time in My Soul.
+Only if you opt in, a small set of events (things like app launches and reminders firing) is sent to PostHog EU.
+Each event carries a random anonymous identifier generated only on opt-in, never tied to anything that identifies you, and never your reflections.
+You can turn it off any time in the app.

 Questions?